API Authentication

 API Base URL

 All examples in this documentation use https://api.achieveapex.com as the base URL.
-Replace this with your actual API endpoint in your requests.

-curl -X POST https://api.achieveapex.com/authentication \
+curl -X POST https://api.achieveapex.com/contacts \

 -H "Content-Type: application/json" \